katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 And, it's done.
 You have created your first repo! 😎

-### Extra Tip: How to Create Subfolders in your Repository?
+### Extra: How to Create Subfolders in your Repository?

 **Step 1: Navigate to the right side of the page.
 Click `Add File` and then, `Create New File`.**